mysociety/fixmystreet/customising/fms_and_mapit.md

 ---
 layout: default
-title: How FixMyStreet uses MapIt
+title: How FixMyStreet assigns reports to bodies
 author: dave
 ---

-# How FixMyStreet uses MapIt
+# How FixMyStreet assigns reports to bodies

 <p class="lead">When you add a <a href="/glossary/#body" class="glossary">body</a> toFixMyStreet,
 you specify which <a href="/glossary/#area" class="glossary">areas</a> it